MichaelCurrin/badge-generator/README.md

 This is intended to be used when creating a new repo, or updating any existing repos that existed before this guide was created.

-This is not indented to have application code.

 ## Menu

 - [Badge templates](https://michaelcurrin.github.io/repo-boilerplates/badges.html)